jkeuper/jkeuper.github.io/_posts/2017-08-26-netcat-without-e.md

      class="media pull-right img-thumbnail">
 I immediately found that netcat was installed, but ofcourse [without the e-option](https://www.google.nl/search?q=netcat+GAPING_SECURITY_HOLE).
 All references to netcat without -e suggest you use  After trying harder for many many many tries, I finally came up with the following solution.

-1. Use `tail -f` to feed commands from a temporary file to bash.
-(Using `-n 0` to ignore any current content of the temporary file.)
+1. Use "tail -f" to feed commands from a temporary file to bash.
+(Using "-n 0" to ignore any current content of the temporary file.)
 2. Redirect the output of the shell command to netcat.
 3. Redirect the output of netcat to the temporary file, so the tail command picks it up...